Welcome to Caldey Island

 All Sailings are weather permitting.

-TICKETS are available on the day from the Caldey Island tractor on Tenby Harbour or Castle Beach (depending on the tide).
-Sorry CASH ONLY.
+TICKETS are available on the day from the blue Caldey Island kiosk in Castle Square, Tenby Harbour.

 Prices: Adult £20, Seniors £18, Children £10, Family ticket (2 adults, up to 2 children) £50.